MC-CSC5210/CSC5210_Project5/README.md

  **Placing Blocks:**

- Should be done (haven't gotten to test it yet)
- - pressing 'P' should place a textured box in front of the user
+ - pressing 'P' should place a textured box in front of the user on the ground

  **Lighting and Shaders:**